-Individual mailboxes, located on the lower level of Heidelberg Hall, are provided for all resident students at no charge.
-The student resident's mailing address (different than the "administration" address) is:

-(Student's name) MB # \\\\\ 700 W. Highland Rd.
-Mequon, WI 53092-3304

-Stamp sales and other outbound mailing and shipping services are also available to the campus community in lower Stuenkel Hall.
+Heidelberg Hall, are provided for all resident students at no erent than the "administration" address) is: (Student's name) MB # 700 W. Highland Rd.
+Mequon, WI 53092-3304 Stamp sales and oth community in lower 0 11 ng services are also available to the campus